 @yearlyruns the script every year at midnight on the first day of January.

 anacron is installed or not.

-For our backup script example, if we use the @daily option to run the backup script at midnight, the entry will look like this:
+For our backup script example, if you use the @daily option to run the backup script at midnight, the entry will look like this:

 More complex options¶

 So far, the solutions used have been pretty simplistic options, but what about more complex task timings?
 Say that you want to run your backup script every 10 minutes during the day (probably not a practical thing to do, but hey, this is an example!).
-To do this your crontab would be :
+To do this your crontab is: